ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 * **Unwanted software** – apps and other software that are not considered malicious, but otherwise violate policy or acceptable use standards
 * **Others** – any other determination that does not fall under the provided types

-From this card, you can view more information in Windows Defender security center.
+From this card, you can view more information in Microsoft Defender Security Center.

 ![Device alert determination card](./media/security-docs/device-alert-determination.png)